lundybernard/the_documentation/README.md

 - Discussion

 I understand that the instillation is difficult, and the tools cumbersome.
 Although great progress has been made in the last 10,000 years, there is still a lot of work left to do.

+## License
+The content of this project is licensed under the [Creative Commons Attribution 3.0 license](http://creativecommons.org/licenses/by/3.0/us/deed.en_US)